ministryofjustice/laa-cwa-feature-tests/README.md

 #### Generate GPG key

-In order to be added as a collaborator you'll need to generate a GPG key.
+To be added as a collaborator you'll need to generate a GPG key.

 Please note: if you think you have one already, please run `gpg --list-keys` to find your pubkey.